leo2971998/COSC-4353-Project/README.md

 Make sure your database is accessible from Vercel and that the credentials are correct.

+## Database schema

+SQL definitions for the `login` and `profile` tables are provided in `server/db_schema.sql`.
+Apply this schema when initializing your MySQL database.

 ## Deploying the frontend to Vercel

 1. Push the contents of the `client` directory to a separate repository or configure a new Vercel project pointing to it.